raviag09/Yocto_Labs/Emulation_x86image/readme.md

 Create a Custom Image Recipe:

 Create a custom image recipe to define the contents and configuration of your x86 emulation image.
-Create a file named my-x86-image.bb (or any name you prefer) in the build-x86 directory:
+Create a file named my-x86-image.bb (or any name you prefer) in the directory: ubuntu@ip-172-31-54-223:~/poky-dunfell-23.0.2/meta-custom/recipes-example$ mkdir images ubuntu@ip-172-31-54-223:~/poky-dunfell-23.0.2/meta-custom/recipes-example$ touch my-x86-image.bb ubuntu@ip-172-31-54-223:~/poky-dunfell-23.0.2/meta-custom/recipes-example$ view my-x86-image.bb

 ```bash